 Gluten free or not, there are several options when it comes to choosing the oatmeal that’s best for you.
 One of the big upsides of eating oats is that because they all come from the whole grain, regardless of how you decide to eat them, they maintain the same nutritional benefits they have in their original form.

-This includes powerful anti-inflammatory properties; high levels of soluble fiber; plenty of antioxidants; an abundance of thiamin, phosphorous, and magnesium; and more than three times the daily recommended intake of manganese, which is crucial for helping your blood clot when you’re injured and aids in calcium absorption.
+This includes powerful anti-inflammatory properties; high levels of soluble fiber; plenty of antioxidants; an abundance of thiamin, phosphorous, and magnesium; and more than twice the daily recommended intake of manganese, which is crucial for helping your blood clot when you’re injured and aids in calcium absorption.

 Whole Oat Groats